artinlesani73-dev/APP-for-NANO/README.md

 # AREA49 Nano Banana App

 A professional desktop application for AI-powered image generation using Google's Gemini API.
 Create, manage, and track your AI-generated images with full session history and provenance tracking.
-Made by AREA49 Team! https://www.area49.it/
+Made for AREA49 Team! https://www.area49.it/

 ## Features